OHIO AUCTIONEERS ASSOCIATION

 a.
 The Nominating Committee, with approval of the BoD, nominates a slate of candidates for the positions with expiring terms.

 b.
-Terms will be staggered so that three (3) new Directors will be elected each year.
+Terms will be staggered so that two (2) new Directors will be elected each year.

 c.
-Any member eligible as defined in the Membership section and is in good standing desiring to serve as a Director shall make their intention known to the BoD no later than 60 days prior to the Annual Election.
+Any member eligible as defined in the Membership section and is in good standing desiring to serve as a Director shall make their intention known to the BoD no later than ninety (90) days prior to the Annual Election.

 e.
 The nominee receiving the highest number of votes cast in the election shall be elected.